CyberNabbed/RSS-2-PDF/readme.md

 ## How it works
 1.  **Input:** It asks you for RSS URLs (comma-separated).
 2.  **Filtering:** It checks the articles against a "forbidden words" list.
 If an article matches, it gets skipped.
-3.  **Summarization:** It sends the remaining articles to the Google Generative AI API to get a summary.
+3.  **Summarization:** It sends the remaining articles to Gemini via API to get a summary.
 4.  **Output:** It generates `rss_feed.pdf`, saves it to the Desktop, opens the file, and closes the application.

 ## How to use it